Codes for the Z-channel: List-decodable codes above the Plotkin point

 The LHS of the above inequality achieves its maximum at $w_2=\frac{1+\epsilon \phi_L}{L^{1/(L-1)}}$.
 Thus, after simplification, we get a stronger sufficient condition

 or

 The latter holds for sufficiently small $\epsilon$, and the corollary follows. \end{proof}

 \begin{remark} Readers who are familiar with the literature may have noticed that unlike results for symmetric errors \cite{blinovsky1986bounds,alon2018list}, to prove Theorem~\ref{thm:upper-bound-apx-constant-weight}, we did not use Ramsey-theoretic machinery to first extract a subcode which is (approximately) ``equidistant''.
 The benefit of the Ramsey reduction is that the Chebyshev radius of the subcode turns out to be (approximately) the same as another stronger notion of radius called ``average radius''.
 The average radius is analytically much easier to deal with since unlike the Chebyshev radius, it does not involve a minimax expression.
 However, the drawback is that the size of the subcode is much smaller than the original one.
-The optimal size of post-Plotkin codes for symmetric errors remains open.
+The optimal size of {codes correcting a fraction of symmetric errors above the Plotkin bound} remains open.

 The reason why in Theorem~\ref{thm:upper-bound-apx-constant-weight} we did not need Ramsey reduction while still managed to obtain the optimal bound on the code sizes is as follows.
 For asymmetric errors, the Chebyshev radius of (approximate) constant-weight codes admits an explicit expression since the Chebyshev center (i.e., the minimizer $\y$ in Eqn.~\eqref{eqn:cheby-rad-def}) can be easily identified with Eqn.~\eqref{eqn:def-center}.
 Note, however, that in the symmetric case there is no simple formula for the Chebyshev center. \end{remark}